 That shouldn't be very difficult, because people want video, they want audio, they want quick answers.

 As you rightly said: put blue links to one side.
 Aim to create the rich elements in Google.
 Give Google the meat that allows it to put these videos, podcasts, simple answers, knowledge panels into their results.

-Product comparison is a very good new example.
-The panel with the product comparison; create content that Google can put in there.
+Product comparison is a very good example.
+The panel with the product comparison; put your content in there.